robisim74/angular-l10n/doc/spec.md

     * [8.5 IntlAPI](#8.5)

 ## <a name="1"/>1 Library structure
-This library has the following classes:
+Main classes of the library:

 Class | Contract
 ----- | --------